trans-travel/trans-travel/ca/nu.md

-# Canada - Newfoundland
+# Canada - Nunavut

-Newfoundland recognizes the gender of binary and non-binary trans people.
-I.E. trans women are considered women, trans men are men, and non-binary people are recognized for some purposes.
-The non-discrimination/anti-harassment laws are positive and there is non-discrimination protection for trans people.
+Nunavut recognize the gender of binary trans people.
+I.E. trans women are considered women, trans men are men, although non-binary people are largely not recognized.

+The non-discrimination/anti-harassment laws are positive and there is explicit non-discrimination protection for trans people.

 ## Non-discrimination Law

- * Trans people are specifically named in Newfoundland non-discrimination laws.
+ * Trans people are explicitly protected in Nunavut non-discrimination laws.

 ## Public Accommodations